tale-toul/OCP4baremetalIPI/README.md

 (virtualbmc) # pip install virtualbmc
 ```

-Start the vbmcd daemon in the python virtual environment:
+Start the vbmcd daemon in the python virtual environment.
+In the Openshift cluster is rebooted after installation, this service must be started before starting the cluster nodes:
 ```
 (virtualbmc) # ./virtualbmc/bin/vbmcd
 ```